Michael Winterbottom: 2000s

-The Killer Inside Me
+2010s

-Winterbottom's film of Jim Thompson's 1952 noir novel, starring Casey Affleck, Kate Hudson and Jessica Alba is a period film which follows a small town Texas sheriff (Affleck), who is also a psychotic killer, through his descent into complete madness.
+Winterbottom's 2010 film The Killer Inside Me is an adaptation of Jim Thompson's 1952 noir novel.
+Starring Casey Affleck, Kate Hudson and Jessica Alba, it follows a 1950s small town Texas sheriff (Affleck), who is also a psychotic killer, through his descent into complete madness.
 It premiered at the 2010 Sundance Film Festival and caused controversy for the realistic brutality of its violence toward women.
 In his defence, Winterbottom said, "It's not the real world.
 It's kind of a parallel version of the real world...
 I was taken in by that world."

-The Trip

-This improvised six-episode comedy series, filmed in the English Lake District and written and directed by Winterbottom, stars Steve Coogan and Rob Brydon as the semi-fictionalized versions of themselves they previously played in A Cock and Bull Story.
+This improvised six-episode 2010 comedy series The Trip, filmed in the English Lake District and written and directed by Winterbottom, starred Steve Coogan and Rob Brydon as the same semi-fictionalized versions of themselves they played in A Cock and Bull Story.
 Coogan, an actor unhappy with his career, agrees to write a series of restaurant reviews for The Observer in order to impress his girlfriend Misha (Margo Stilley).
 As the series opens, she has dumped him and he invites Brydon to take her place on the holiday.
-Each episode of the series takes place largely over a different gourmet meal, the restaurant names giving each episode their title.
+Each episode of the series takes place largely over a different gourmet meal.
 The episodes were edited down into a feature film for the US market, which premiered at the Toronto International Film Festival in September 2010, while the full series aired on BBC Two starting in November 2010.

-Trishna

-Winterbottom's modern retelling of Tess of the d'Urbervilles is his third Thomas Hardy film.
+Winterbottom's 2011 Trishna is a modern retelling of Tess of the d'Urbervilles is his third Thomas Hardy film.
 It stars Riz Ahmed and Freida Pinto and was shot in Jaipur and Mumbai, India in early 2011.
 It premiered at the Toronto International Film Festival on 9 September 2011.
 It was released in the UK on 9 March 2012 and in the US on 13 July.